WakeRobotics/WRPlastibotMarlin/README.md

-*This is the firmware for the Wake Robotics Plastibot printers without LCD controllers*
+*This is the firmware for the Wake Robotics Plastibot printer #1 (Khaaaaaan!) without LCD controller*

 WARNING:
 --------